 The United States is undoubtedly a service economy.
 In terms of total employment, manufacturing took the cake in 36 states in 1990; it dominates just seven state economies today.
 Unfortunately, that leaves struggling many product-based companies, which have had trouble breaking into the service sector.
-But the Internet of Things has changed the game.
-Now, thanks to smart technologies, it’s easy to see how a refrigerator, pair of shoes, or even a football helmet can provide a service.

 Today, the moneymaker is no longer the product — the fridge or helmet itself — it’s the service behind the product.
 Microsoft, for instance, recently gave away Windows 10 for free, hoping to generate a customer base for its “universal” apps designed to function across Windows 10, Windows mobile, Xbox, and its upcoming HoloLens.
 Why does service make sense?
 Companies that operate off the service model — such as Microsoft and many IoT product creators — don’t have to constantly resell a product to users.
 But that doesn’t just lighten companies’ sales loads: It also means better product development, recurring revenue streams, and stronger customer relationships.

 Of course, knowing that you should develop a service-based model and knowing how to do it are two different things.
 The road to committed customer relationships starts with mobile and software-as-a-service technologies, but too often, marketers don’t think past having an app that advertises what they’re selling.
 Frankly, that’s a poor use of resources.
 These technologies might briefly drive sales, but in and of themselves they can’t win long-term customers.
 However, if you can provide users with a service related to the product, you’re no longer just a marketer: You’re a partner.